hpacheco/ses/labs/Lab2.md

 ```
 </details>

 Radamsa by itself is not a testing framework.
 Therefore, in order to run generated test cases against an application, we have to script the testing logic ourselves.
 We will use a simple example borrowed from this [course](https://www.coursera.org/learn/software-security).
 Consider an interactive C program [wisdom-alt.c](../c/misc/wisdom/wisdom-alt.c) that has two modes: storing a secret string or displaying a stored secret string.
-We have written a a Python script [fuzz.py](../c/misc/wisdom/fuzz.py) that connects the output from radamsa to the input of the wisdom program and reads the initial data from the [inputs/1](../c/misc/wisdom/inputs/1) file; it will mutate the input data using different seeds and, in each run, send the mutated data line by line to the interactive wisdom program.
+We have written a Python script [fuzz.py](../c/misc/wisdom/fuzz.py) that connects the output from radamsa to the input of the wisdom program and reads the initial data from the [inputs/1](../c/misc/wisdom/inputs/1) file; it will mutate the input data using different seeds and, in each run, send the mutated data line by line to the interactive wisdom program.
 You may run this example as follows:
 <details>
 <summary>Result</summary>